SimonJang/ndjson-to-observable/README.md

 Type: `ReadableStream`

 Stream of [NDJSON](http://ndjson.org/) records.
-Could be from a file or generated yourself.
+Could be from a file or generated ad hoc.